stevenlstarrjr/AbilityOneServerLinux/README.md

 # HydraOS
-The Hydra Architecture is a system development framework for android.
+The Hydra Architecture is a system development framework